spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/09-edge.md

 Kubernetes nodes for the master and worker pools are launched as docker containers in the containerized mode.
 Each container represents a Kubernetes node.

 # Edge Appliances
-Spectro Cloud supports several kinds of appliances at the edge.
+Palette supports several kinds of appliances at the edge.
 These appliances can be registered with the Palette Management console and used for provisioning a Virtualized or Containerized cluster.
 Following is a list of all the supported edge appliance types:

 | Appliance Type                            | Cluster Type     |
 | :-------------                            | :----------      |